 Though I guess that’s kind of the point, right?

-In terms of the name’s etymology, the band has nailed down a PR-able line about them enjoying the dual meaning of the word shade – “how it can mean both like a shadow cast from the sun and the different shades of color” – but to assuage any fears that this is yet another CHVRCHES situation, the unique spelling does have defendable literary origins.
-In The Wise Man’s Fear – the second book of the sci-fi trilogy Kingkiller Chronicle, which the members are proud to admit they enjoy – a shaed is a type of cloak made out of shadows created with Fae magic.
+In terms of the name’s etymology the band has nailed down a PR-able line about them enjoying the dual meaning of the word shade (“how it can mean both like a shadow cast from the sun and the different shades of color”), but to assuage any fears this is yet another CHVRCHES situation, the unique spelling does have defendable literary origins: in The Wise Man’s Fear — the second book of the sci-fi trilogy Kingkiller Chronicle, which the members are proud to admit they enjoy — a shaed is a type of cloak made out of shadows created with Fae magic.
 Anything that nerdy is really hard to call BS on.